By Katrina Drew

 On Friday, Nov.
 30, the Cultural Arts Room was transformed by Magno with the help of some PTO elves into a winter wonderland/shopping extravaganza.
 "The holiday shop is something I truly look forward to every year," Magno said.
 "It is wonderful to see the kids embracing the spirit of giving during the holiday season."

 There were six tables set up -- one for mother, aunt and grandmother gifts; one for dad, uncle and grandpa gifts; one designated for girl items; one for boy stuff; one for baby, toddler, and pet paraphernalia; and one for ornaments.
-"There were a lot of shoppers at Page Hilltop who knew just what they wanted to
+"There were a lot of shoppers at Page Hilltop who knew

 Each class in the school picked a 30-minute block of time to come and shop for the people (and pets) in their lives.
 The cost of all items was one dollar.
 Magno added that this helps the children be able to manage their money in a grown-up, responsible way.
 "They know that if they have five things in their basket, it will cost five dollars."